African wildcat: Phylogeny

+The Asian and European wildcats descend from Felis lunensis, which inhabited Europe during the Pliocene and Pleistocene.
+Wildcat fossils are only found in Europe until the late Pleistocene, when an early form of the steppe-type wildcat appears to have diverged from the European population and quickly expanded into the Middle East, followed shortly after by secondary expansions into Southern Asia and the Middle East.
 Based on a mitochondrial DNA study of 979 domestic and wildcats from Europe, Asia, and Africa, the African wildcat is thought to have split off from the European wildcat about 173,000 years ago, with the North African/Near Eastern wildcat splitting from the Asiatic wildcat and the Southern African wildcat about 131,000 years ago.

-About 10,000 years ago, some African wildcats were tamed in the Fertile Crescent and are the ancestors of the domestic cat.
+About 10,000 years ago, some African wildcats were tamed in the Fertile Crescent, becoming the ancestors of the domestic cat.
 Domestic cats are derived from at least five "Mitochondrial Eves".

 African wildcats were also domesticated in ancient Egypt.
 The Egyptian domestic cat lineage started spreading in the Mediterranean Basin from the 8th century BCE onwards and arrived on the Baltic Sea coast by the 5th century CE.